codas-hep/codas-hep.github.io/content/pages/preparation.md

 If Apple's Xcode Command Line Tools weren't previously installed, then the Homebrew installation should have taken care of that for you as well.

-**Install a recent version of ROOT.** The offical ROOT binaries are available from [https://root.cern.ch/content/release-61800](https://root.cern.ch/content/release-61800), but they have some issues, such as being compiled against the system Python 2 and with the minimum C++ standard setting (11).
+**Install a recent version of ROOT.** The official ROOT binaries are available from [https://root.cern.ch/content/release-61800](https://root.cern.ch/content/release-61800), but they have some issues, such as being compiled against the system Python 2 and with the minimum C++ standard setting (11).
 If you use Homebrew to install ROOT, you will get a highest C++ standard setting allowed by your macOS version and Python 3 as well.

 Alternatively, you can [use conda to install ROOT](https://github.com/conda-forge/root-feedstock) if you are on a Linux or macOS install of Conda (Conda on Windows is 64 bit, and ROOT 6 does not support 64 bit binaries on windows).